MISSISSIPPI CODE TITLE 45.

 listed in this tier;

-of this section, an offender may petition the appropriate circuit court to be
+provision of this chapter, an offender may petition the appropriate circuit court

-relieved of the duty to register upon twenty-five (25) years' satisfaction of
+to be relieved of the duty to register upon twenty-five (25) years'

-the requirements of this section for the convictions classified as Tier Two
+satisfaction of the requirements of this section for the convictions classified

-registrant not being eligible to be relieved of the duty to register except as
+registration, the registrant not being eligible to be relieved of the duty to

-otherwise provided in this paragraph, and includes any of the following listed
+register except as otherwise provided in this section, and includes any of the

 (i) Section